 Where it stands

-Ceres went from a scaffold to something we could genuinely use in a day: we can talk to it, show it a sick leaf, ask it questions, and get a real watering plan, with a history of all of it.
-There’s a lot left (more specialist agents, the year-over-year intelligence, hardening), but today was the day it stopped being plumbing and started being an assistant.
+Ceres went from a scaffold to something we genuinely use, in a single weekend: we can talk to it, show it a sick leaf, ask it questions, and get a real watering plan now backed by an orchestrator coordinating a roster of specialists, a daily briefing on a schedule, and a live dashboard, with a history of all of it.
+There’s plenty left: more specialist agents, the year-over-year intelligence, and hardening.
+But this was the weekend it stopped being plumbing and started being an assistant.